OBDS-Training/OBDS_Precourse_Setup/incourse/create_ssh_keypair.md

 We can stop the key from asking for it's password every time by adding the key to a local ssh authentication agent.

-- First we must start a local ssh agent
+- First you must start a local ssh agent
   + ``eval `ssh-agent -s` ``
   + You can add this line to your .bashrc file to automatically start the ssh agent in each new terminal.
-- Next we add the key to the agent
+- Next you add the key to the agent
   + `ssh-add ~/.ssh/id_rsa`
   + You will be prompted for your ssh key password
-- Now that the ssh key is added to the agent we should not be prompted for the passward again
+- Now that the ssh key is added to the agent you should not be prompted for the passward again
   + `ssh -i ~/.ssh/id_rsa <username>@cgatui.imm.ox.ac.uk`